Quantum Secure Authentication with Color Centers in Diamond: Token performance

 The token acceptance rate $\gamma_a$ is the key performance indicator of the scheme, allowing us to assess the diamond spin-memory register while accounting for the main error sources and an advanced attack scenario.

-For our simulations, we assume a magnetic field strength of $B_{\rm dc}=3.0$ T, use the $\pi/2$ gate parameters from Tab. \ref{tab:table_ext}, and solve the imperfect bandwidth matching problem in Eq.~\eqref{eq:fidelityssppmain} for a given $\gamma$ of a SPS at the optimized magnetic field orientation $\theta_{\rm dc}$.
-The choice of $B_{\rm dc}$ is motivated by the relatively small cooperativity, which leads to the highest $\pi/2$ gate fidelity for optical control (see App. \ref{app:cooperativity}).
-We assume a total communication distance of $L = 0.5$ km, extendable with quantum repeaters \cite{Wo2023}.
+For our simulations, we assume a magnetic field strength of $B_{\rm dc}=0.139$ T for microwave control with the field orientation $\theta_{\rm dc}=\pi/2$ and a driving field $B_{\rm ac}=10^{-3}$ T with $\theta_{\rm ac}=0$, and make use of the optimized parameters from Tab. \ref{tab:CP_data} in App. \ref{app:cavity} for $\gamma=600$ MHz of a SPS.
+We assume a temperature of $T=0.1$ K and a total communication distance of $L = 0.5$ km, extendable with quantum repeaters \cite{Wo2023}.
+Apart from that, we assume that the fidelity of photon generation for token storage and retrieval are both $F_{\rm ph}=0.99$.
+The parameters are all compatible with recent experimental efforts for both G4Vs as well as SPS \cite{rosenthal_microwave_2023,Kuhlmann2015}.

 In Fig. \ref{fig:acceptance_rate} we study $\gamma_a$ and its dependence on critical system parameters.
 Fig. \ref{fig:acceptance_rate}a shows the dependence on the photon's bandwidth (assuming $T_s = 0$ and $\eta_c = 1$).
-Here, an increasing photon bandwidth $\gamma=1/(2\pi T_{\rm lt})$ boosts the token generation rate $1/T_n$, but reduces the token fidelity due to imperfect bandwidth matching.
-The optimal bandwidth is at $5.69$ GHz (corresponding to a SPS lifetime $T_{\rm lt}= 27.97$ ps) and yields $\gamma_a = 80.16$ kHz for $p_{\rm th}=10^{-4}$.
+Here, an increasing photon bandwidth $\gamma=1/(T_{\rm lt})$ boosts the token generation rate $1/T_n$, but reduces the token fidelity due to imperfect bandwidth matching.
+The optimal bandwidth is at $298$ MHz (corresponding to a SPS lifetime $T_{\rm lt}= 3.36$ ns) and yields $\gamma_a = 4.60$ kHz for $p_{\rm th}=10^{-4}$.
 Such lifetimes require only moderate Purcell enhancement for quantum dots and are within reach for G4V \cite{bopp_sawfish_2024}.